Peyton-Cysewski/reading-notes/class-01.md

 - <div> This is what used to be used for every subdivison of a website from the main section to the smaller articles.
 HTML5 added specific words, but the 'div' method still functions.

+## Scripting

+Scripts are simply series of instructions.
+To make one it is best to start with the overall goal and then to take it one small step at a time, coding and testing these smaller steps as you go.
+Flowcharts are an excellent way to visualize and preplan the code.

+- Rectangles are Generic Steps
+- Hexagon shapes are Events
+- Rhomboid shapes are Inputs or Outputs
+- Diamonds are Decisions

+### Objects

+Since information is stored as simple data, it makes sense to define specific types of data with properties like a name or age.

+### Events

+Happen when an a certain action in the code takes place.

+### Methods

+Methods are synonomous with functions.
+They are scripts that tell how objects interact with other things.